Our Founding Story

 And if you're one of the lucky ones - if you were successful - the story is stranger.

 So you spend.
 Not because you're careless - because your life is a full-contact sport.
 You're traveling, recovering, training, competing.
-You're told to focus on performance.
-You're surrounded by noise, adrenaline, and urgency.
 Nobody sits you down and teaches you compounding, tax, insurance, scams, or how short careers actually are.

 For most athletes, it's worse.